Executive Summary

 There is a third question: If not, then what?

-We had three objectives:
+In developing the Blueprint, we had three objectives:

 3. Shift focus to achieving a more robust community ecosystem with the objectives of safety, security and stability over the long term.